Netflix/probnik/README.md

-Get a taste of netwrok with Probnik
+Get a taste of network with Probnik
 ============================

 Probnik is a simple but powerful measurement framework, allowing you to compare various alternatives for you network configuration.
 It is easy to integrate into your application code, performs tests in the background, sending a summary for analysis upon completion.